Date of Award:

 I compared sage-grouse nest success on two study sites managed under differing prescribed livestock grazing practices to determine their relative effects on sage-grouse nest survival.
 I found that nest survival was slightly higher in areas managed under high-intensity low-frequency rest-rotation practices.
 The difference was not statistically significant (P < 0.05).
 However, these areas received lower precipitation and were grazed at a higher stocking rate (AUM · ha-1) without negatively affecting nest survival compared to areas of that were mostly grazed as single pastures from May-September.

 Because livestock grazing in the sagebrush ecosystem has been historically facilitated with sagebrush reduction treatments to increase forage for livestock, I compared the relative effects of these treatments with the more direct effect from livestock grazing.
 Sagebrush treatments were found to have a greater effect on female sage-grouse survival than livestock grazing.
 This understanding can be useful for land managers looking to attenuate the effects of management decisions related to livestock grazing systems in the sagebrush ecosystem.

 Dettenmaier, Seth J., "Effects of Livestock Grazing Management Practices on Greater Sage-Grouse Nest and Female Survival" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7245.